 Replacement personnel shall have knowledge transfer, experience, and ability comparable to the person originally in the position; and

-The Agency may waive requirements (a) through (d) above upon presentation of good cause by the Contractor.
+The Agency may waive requirements (a) through (d) and 8 through 9 upon presentation of good cause by the Contractor.
 In those instances when good cause is granted, the Contractor commits to replacing key personnel within thirty days (30) of the departure of a key person and to providing temporary personnel in the interim that are capable of maintaining operational performance at acceptable levels.

 System Requirements